Entry requirements for Indonesia

 Day 4.
 Ubud: Nungnung and day trip to Canggu

-If you feel like adventure and getting to know more waterfalls, I suggest you include the Nungnung Waterfall in your itinerary.
-If, on the other hand, you want to spend a quieter day, my advice is to go directly to Canggu and enjoy the endless cafes, restaurants and beach clubs.
+If you feel like going on an adventure and getting to know more waterfalls, I suggest you include Nungnung Waterfall in your itinerary.
+If, on the other hand, you want to have a more peaceful day, my advice is to go directly to Canggu and enjoy the endless cafes, restaurants and beach clubs.

 From Ubud, it takes about an hour to reach Nungnung Waterfall.
 Once you park the motorcycle, you have to go down about 500 steps.
-As I always say, going down is not the problem… but then going up!
-Of course, I assure you that the effort is worth it since we are in front of one of the most impressive waterfalls in Bali.
+As I always say, going down is not the problem—going up is!
+Of course, I assure you that the effort is worth it since you’ll be in front of one of the most impressive waterfalls in Bali.

-Next to the parking lot, there are several stalls selling snacks and drinks.
+Next to the parking lot, there are several stalls where you can purchase snacks and drinks.

 Price: 15.000 IDR.

 After visiting the Nungnung Waterfall, it’s time to get back on the motorcycle.
-This time to go down to Canggu.
-This area of Bali stands out for its endless cafes and charming restaurants.
+This time to go down to Canggu, Bali.
+This area of the island stands out for its endless cafes and charming restaurants.